Bright-Shard/bright-shard.github.io/components.md

 # Components to-do list
-All of the currently implemented Material 3 components, and what needs to be implemented in the future.
+All of the currently implemented Material 3 components, as well as planned Material 3 components, and their states.
 If a component isn't planned, I might never actually implement it, probably because I won't need it.
 [Back to README](README.md)

 - [ ] Badges (not planned)